MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/upgrade-storage-spaces-direct-to-windows-server-2019.md

    6. Install the Hyper-V role and Failover-Clustering feature on the server (you can use the `Install-WindowsFeature` cmdlet).

-   7. Install the latest storage and networking drivers for your hardware that are approved by your server manufacturer for use with Storage Spaces Direct.
+   7. Install the latest storage and networking drivers for your hardware that are approved by your server manufacturer to use with Storage Spaces Direct.

    8. Check that the newly upgraded server has the latest Windows Server 2019 updates.
 For more information, see [Windows 10 and Windows Server 2019 update history](https://support.microsoft.com/help/4464619/windows-10-update-history).
 The build version should be 17763.292 or later.
 You can check the build version by using the `ver` command or the `winver` command.

-   9. Rejoin the server to the cluster by running the following PowerShell command:
+   9. Rejoin the server to the cluster:

        ```powershell
        Add-ClusterNode
        ```

-   10. Remove the server from storage maintenance mode by running the following PowerShell command:
+   10. Remove the server from storage maintenance mode:

        ```powershell
        Get-StorageFaultDomain -type StorageScaleUnit | `